 Total Daily Energy Expenditure (TDEE) is an estimate of how many total calories you burn in a day.

-Since your BMR calculates the calories you need for a state of rest, we need to factor in movement and exercise to get an idea of how many calories you burn each day.
+Since your BMR calculates the calories you need for a state of rest, to get a true total we need to factor in movement and exercise.

 To do this, we’ll take your BMR and multiply it by an “Activity Level” factor.